gideonibemerejr/SEI-CC-2/work/w10/d1/01-ajax-using-fetch.md

 #### Let's Build an Ugly Little SPA
 <br>

-- `async` functions return a promise, so we can use make the `init` function itself an async function:
+- `async` functions return a promise, so we can make the `init` function itself an async function:

 	```js
 	async function init() {